-|(c) 2007-2015 Derek W. Logue.
+|(c) 2007-2019 Derek W. Logue.
 No part of this website may be used in any way without expressed written consent of the site owner.

 A Fact Guide Complied by Once Fallen

-[NOTE: This fact page compiled from information obtained from both online activist forums and blogs that
+[NOTE: This fact page compiled from information obtained from both online activist forums and blogs that focused on

 It is time for the "Sweeps" -- No, not the TV ratings "Sweeps," the US Marshalls sweeps.
 Formerly called FALCON raids,

 the gestapo.. er..
 "US Marshals", working with state and local T4 Squads.. oops..
 "Law enforcement," are conducting

 nationwide sweeps.
 It is not uncommon these days to see regular reports of sweeps or so-called "compliance checks"